SO: Governance

 Hosted by Southampton Forward

-Southampton Forward is excited to introduce SO: Governance, a monthly online series designed to strengthen governance skills, foster resilience, and enhance impact within Southampton’s non-profit sector.
+Southampton Forward was excited to introduce SO: Governance, a monthly online series designed to strengthen governance skills, foster resilience, and enhance impact within Southampton’s non-profit sector.

-These 90-minute sessions will dive into essential governance topics, offering tools, resources, and expert guidance for organisations looking to thrive.
-Whether you’re new to charity work or an experienced leader, this series will support your journey to building a strong foundation for your mission.
+These 90-minute sessions dived into essential governance topics, offering tools, resources, and expert guidance for organisations looking to thrive.
+Whether new to charity work or an experienced leader, the series supported participants on their journey to building a strong foundation for their mission.

 The final session will take place in person in central Southampton on Wednesday, 28 May, 2025, allowing us to reflect on our learnings and plan future sessions based on participant feedback.

-Anyone involved in or supporting Southampton’s non-profit sector who wants to deepen their governance knowledge is welcome.
-Whether you’re part of a charity, social enterprise, or community organization, this series is for you!
+Anyone involved in or supporting Southampton’s non-profit sector who wanted to deepen their governance knowledge was welcome.
+Whether part of a charity, social enterprise, or community organisation, this series was designed for them.

 FAQs

-• Format: Each session includes presentations from guest speakers, followed by a Q&A for interactive discussion.
+• Format: Each session included presentations from guest speakers, followed by a Q&A for interactive discussion.

-• Recording: Yes, all sessions will be recorded and shared by Southampton Forward and Southampton Voluntary Services after the event.
+• Recording: All sessions were recorded and shared by Southampton Forward and Southampton Voluntary Services after the event.

-Don’t miss this opportunity to strengthen your organisation’s governance foundations and connect with others dedicated to making a positive impact.
+This was a valuable opportunity to strengthen governance foundations and connect with others dedicated to making a positive impact.

 Recap of Session 1: Friday, November 29, 2024, from 12:00 PM to 1:30 PM GMT (Online)

-Our November session, “Governance & Resilience: Strategy and Purpose,” focusses on the core elements that drive a charity’s success—defining your organisation’s vision, strategy, and purpose.
-Our guest speakers will provide practical insights, share real-life examples, and answer your questions:
+Our first session focused on the core elements that drive a charity’s success—defining vision, strategy, and purpose.
+Guest speakers shared practical insights and examples:

-• Sally Arscott, CEO of Solent Mind – Discusses how Solent Mind has developed a forward-thinking strategy to better serve the community.
-Sally brings over 25 years in the voluntary sector and is dedicated to empowering local people and championing sustainable change through collaboration.
+• Sally Arscott, CEO of Solent Mind – On developing a forward-thinking strategy to better serve the community.

-• Matt Salvage, CEO of SoCo Music Trust – Shares his journey in transforming SoCo from a Community Interest Company to a registered charity, discussing the process and benefits of aligning with a charitable purpose.
-Matt’s commitment to accessible music-making has reshaped SoCo’s mission, bringing music to individuals facing challenging circumstances.
+• Matt Salvage, CEO of SoCo Music Trust – On transforming SoCo from a CIC to a charity, and aligning with a charitable purpose.

 Watch the session here: